• Skip to primary navigation

-This can be done where the building where more than 50% of the residents want to buy.
+This can be done where more than 50% of the residents in a building want to buy.
 In Warner flats where the building is comprised of just two flats the freehold can be bought jointly with the other resident.
 The cost depends on a number of factors and takes about 8 – 12 months to complete.

 The benefits

 Leasehold law in England and Wales dates from the 11th.
-Century.
-In essence it creates an unequal relationship between the freeholder and leaseholder.
-Its many shortcomings are a separate topic.
-In the last half century, it’s been modified several times but there are still plenty of loopholes for freeholders and their managing agents to take advantage of.
-For instance, excessive service charges, overpriced insurance, charges for various permissions etc. are commonplace.
+Century and creates an unequal relationship between the freeholder and leaseholder, despite periodic reforms.
+The biggest problems is service charges which, even if reasonable for several years, can be arbitrarily increased and are difficult to challenge.
+Ground rent is normally fixed but in some cases is set to increase over time, making use of a Section 42 extension costly.
+As a leaseholder, buildings insurance is usually provided by the freeholder, and is often overpriced and bad value.
+What’s more, charges for various permissions are commonplace.
 The main advantage of buying the freehold (or enfranchisement, to give it the legal term) is that you, as a leaseholder, have no further obligations to the freeholder.
 You gain some new responsibilities, e.g. insuring the property, but are no longer locked into the freeholder’s choice of provider.

 What is the difference between extending the lease and buying the freehold?

-If on the other hand, the leaseholder buys the freehold, they end the contractual relationship with the freeholder, and the lease and its clauses are no longer binding.
+Once the leaseholder buys the freehold, they end the contractual relationship with the freeholder, and the lease and its clauses are no longer binding.
 As a result there is no lease to decrease in value over time.
 Freehold tenure can result in an increased market value of a property by an average of 1%.
+If one of the leases is less than 80 years there will be a premium to be paid to the freeholder, known as marriage value, as part of the freehold purchase.

 The process